aabelaby/AI-IMAGE-GENERATION/README.md

 ### Code Breakdown

 -   **`index.html`**: The standard HTML entry point.
-It includes a script for Tailwind CSS and an `importmap` to manage ES module imports for React and the GenAI SDK directly from a CDN.
+It includes a script for Tailwind CSS and an `importmap` to manage ES module imports for React and the AI SDK directly from a CDN.

 -   **`index.tsx`**: The main TypeScript file that bootstraps the React application by rendering the `<App />` component into the DOM.